tumagonx/nwjs_docs_old/Window.md

   // Listen to main window's close event gui.Window.get().on('close', function() {
-    // Hide the window to give use the feeling of closing immediately this.hide();
+    // Hide the window to give user the feeling of closing immediately this.hide();

     // If the new window is still open then close it.